coursecomputer/kruskal/documentation/explanation.en.md

 arr[index(D)] => arr[index(B)] => arr[index(A)]
 ```

-The algorithm is traced back to the root of the `set' which is the `0' index.
+The algorithm is traced back to the root of the `set` which is the `0` index.

 We check if the parent of D is `positive`.
 (If it is negative, it has no parent, it is itself the parent).
 And we check if the parent of D (`1`) is different from the root index of the `set` (`0`).